EgorGranon/Building-a-Notebook/README.md

 ## Usage

 When the program starts, the system should check for a notebook datafile "notebook.dat" and load it with pickle.
 If no such file exists, or there was a problem with the file, a new file is created and the user is notified "No default notebook was found, created one.".
-After this the basic main menu works as in the earlier notebook:
+After this the basic main menu works as follows:

 ```commandline
 >>>